Hetachi/JS-Accounts/README.md

 # Setup:

  - First install `yarn`
- - Afterwards run `yarn install` to install all running modules
+ - Afterwards run `yarn install` to install the required npm packages
  - Once that is done you will need to edit `mysqlpool.js` and fill in the following fields: